iamvisshu/StudentManagementSystem/README.md

 * Contributing
 * License
 * Author
----

-## About Student Management System ✨
+## 📌About Student Management System ✨
 The Student Management System is a comprehensive web application designed for efficient management of student data.
 Built using Java, Servlets, and MySQL for the backend and HTML, CSS, and JavaScript for the frontend, this project aims to provide a seamless experience for handling basic CRUD operations.

 **Key features include:**